How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 }

-This is the closest version of the “order bump” style checkout I wanted without using a cart platform.
+This was the closest version of an “order bump” style checkout I wanted without using a full cart platform.

-After payment, Stripe sends the customer to your return URL:
+After payment, Stripe sends the customer to the return URL you added in your Worker:

 body.append(